 Support Syrian families who’ve been displaced by ongoing conflict.
 Meet immediate needs for food, water and shelter while focusing especially on the longer-term emotional and developmental needs of traumatized children and adolescents.

-Syria's prolonged and increasingly violent civil war has been raging for five years.
+Syria's prolonged and increasingly violent civil war has been raging for more than five years.
 The fighting has killed over 250,000 people and driven 11.4 million people from their homes, creating a desperate humanitarian crisis inside the country and throughout the region.

 Not only are basic resources like water and shelter scarce, millions of children have been uprooted from school and any sense of stability.
 Their future is in question, and the massive displacement is destabilizing the entire region.

 - Emergency response: Meeting the urgent needs of nearly 4 million people both inside Syria and in neighboring countries.
 Distributing emergency food and supplies, increasing access to clean water and sanitation, improving shelters, and creating safe spaces and activities to help children heal from trauma.

 Syria: British Foreign Secretary Boris Johnson visits Mercy Corps’ Syrian operations in Turkey

 For more than four years, Mercy Corps has been delivering lifesaving aid to people displaced by the conflict inside Syria.
 Today we are the largest non-governmental organization working inside Syria, reaching up to 677,000 people every month with lifesaving assistance.

 Lebanon, Syria: Syrian dad determined to keep refugee kids learning